 In the world of business, leaders must maximize efficiency, eliminate waste, even out roadblocks, and keep productions flowing in accordance with demand.

-Once a business venture takes flight, however, a lot of different people get involved, each with their own knowledge, talent and methods for getting things accomplished.
-In order to ensure flow and consistency from party to party, methods must be in place that keep productions moving along.
+Once a business venture takes flight, however, a lot of different people get involved, each with their own knowledge, talent and ways for getting things accomplished.
+In order to ensure flow and consistency from party to party, different methods must be in a place that keep productions moving along.

-The following article discusses and compares some of the most widespread methods used in the world of development and manufacturing here in the 21st century.
-Read along to find out which Agile project management methodology is right for your project.
+The following article discusses and compares some of the most widespread methods and frameworks used in the world of development and manufacturing here in the 21st century.
+Read along to explore different Agile methodologies and discover which one is right for your project.

-The Agile methodology derives from a namesake manifesto, which advanced ideas that were developed to counter the more convoluted methods that pervaded the development world despite being notoriously inefficient and counterproductive.
-Promoting similar methods to Lean, the key principles of Agile are as follows:
+Let’s clarify this, Agile is not a methodology.
+It is a set of values and principles recorded in a namesake manifesto, which advanced ideas that were developed to counter the more convoluted methods that pervaded the software development world despite being notoriously inefficient and counterproductive.
+Promoting similar values to Lean, Agile methods and techniques mostly focus on the following key principles:

 - Satisfying customers is of foremost importance